-University Promulgated Policies
+University Promulgated

-PA students are required to adhere to the Assumption University Acceptable Use Policy in regard to all computer use on campus, or when using campus intranet resources including remote library resources.
+PA students are required to adhere to the Assumption University Acceptable Use Policy in regard to all computer use on campus, or when using campus intranet resources including remote library resources. iPads provided by the program must be used in accordance with this policy while on or off-campus.